 - The walk leader will appoint a sweeper (if considered necessary) who will carry the log book of participants and keep track of the walkers.
 The sweeper should know the walk thoroughly in case the need arises to replace or assist the leader.

-c.
-Announce that each walker should have read the CBMW conventions and walk details in the Programme and sign their name in the leader’s book thus accepting that they walk at their own risk.
+- Announce that each walker should have read the CBMW conventions and walk details in the Programme and print and initial their name in the leader’s book thus accepting that they walk at their own risk.

-6. If anyone proves unfit for the walk as described in the programme they should be required to sign out and turn back.
-This needs to be done early in the walk and an escort should be provided if possible.
-If no escort is available then the whole group should return with the affected party.
+- If anyone proves unfit or unwell for the walk they should be required to sign out and turn back.
+At least two people should return with the affected person.
+This needs to be done early in the walk (if the person is unfit) If no escorts are available then the whole group should return with the affected person.

 - Arrive at the meeting place in good time.
 Walks depart promptly at 10:00 unless otherwise noted.